Agricultural Literacy Curriculum Matrix

 - Using the map of the United States, have students identify and highlight the states that are part of the Corn Belt—Iowa, Illinois, Nebraska, Minnesota, Indiana, Wisconsin, Michigan, South Dakota, Kansas, Missouri, Kentucky, and Ohio.
 Explain to the students that the warm, rainy summers and deep, fertile soils in this region of the United States are particularly well suited for growing corn.

-- Use the A Golden Nugget PowerPoint to discuss the different types of corn plants and their uses, the structure of a corn kernel, and the functions of each part of the kernel.
+- Use the A Golden Nugget PowerPoint slides to discuss the different types of corn plants and their uses, the structure of a corn kernel, and the functions of each part of the kernel.

 - Using the information from the Background Agricultural Connections, discuss the uses of corn.
 Use the following questions to guide the discussion: